-CONSUMER INSIGHTS \
+CONSUMER INSIGHTS: OCEANIA

-Over 25,000 consumers (20,876 seafood consumers) in 23 countries took part in the research, which ensured a statistically representative sample in each country.
+Over 25,000 consumers (of which 20,876 were seafood consumers) in 23 countries took part in the research, which ensured a statistically representative sample in each country.

-of those surveyed said there is a need for brands and supermarkets to independently verify their claims about sustainability (up from 68% in 2016).
+of those surveyed said there is a need for brands and supermarkets to independently verify their claims about sustainability.